Viridia Capital

 Owner

-Engineer 2 Confluence Engine
+Senior Quant Confluence Engine

 Builds and maintains the scoring engine.
 Implements the weight model, per-source adapters, conflict detection, and the validated_signals write path.
-Primary technical owner of this layer.
+Owns weight calibration using L5 attribution data and validates the model does not introduce leakage.

 Owner